 Why do we want independent and impartial fact-finders?
 Hobbes gave one reason: that rational people would not agree to submit their disputes to legal institutions if they did not believe they would be dealt with on equal terms to their opponents.
-In other words, the legitimacy of courts depends on their impartiality.
-That consideration appears to have been at the forefront of the minds of the early nineteenth-century reformers who shaped the modern English trial: a conviction should follow a demonstration of guilt that would be accepted because everything that could be said on behalf of the accused had been taken into account.
+In other words, the legitimacy of courts depends on their perceived impartiality.
+That consideration appears to have been at the forefront of the minds of the early nineteenth-century reformers who shaped the modern English trial: a conviction should follow a demonstration of guilt that would be accepted by the public because everything that could be said on behalf of the accused had been taken into account.
 Another reason is that a verdict in a serious criminal case represents a moral censure on behalf of the community as a whole, not on behalf of the executive.
-A desire to hold the executive to account is also a reason to prefer independent adjudication, but I see no good reason to elevate it to the sole or primary purpose of the trial.
+A desire to hold the executive to account is also a reason to prefer a jury of citizens independent of the state, but I see no good reason to elevate it to the sole or primary purpose of the trial.

 There is a clear epistemic reason why juries should not begin their deliberations from the assumption that the police and prosecutors are probably right.
-In order to persuade the court that it is justifiable to believe that the accused is guilty, the prosecution have to present evidence.
+In order to persuade the court that it is justifiable to believe that the accused is guilty, the prosecution has to present evidence.
 That same evidence is presumably what has led the police and the prosecution to believe that the accused is guilty (together, it may be, with some other evidence which, for legal reasons, the jury is not allowed to hear).
 The jury should not count both the evidence it hears, and the police’s conclusion based on the same evidence, as two independent types of evidence in favour of guilt.
 That would be, in effect, double-counting the same evidence.
-Ho replies to this objection in a footnote by arguing that ‘The probability of guilt arising from the fact of being prosecuted is grounded in the track record of reliability of the police and prosecutorial machinery in past cases and it is difficult to see why it is illogical to use this information in fixing the prior odds of guilt.’
+Ho replies to this objection in a footnote by arguing that ‘[t]he probability of guilt arising from the fact of being prosecuted is grounded in the track record of reliability of the police and prosecutorial machinery in past cases and it is difficult to see why it is illogical to use this information in fixing the prior odds of guilt.’
 What one can infer from the police’s track record, however, is not they have discerned the truth by some supernatural power but that their belief in the accused’s guilt is probably founded on evidence.
-Having taken the likely existence of that evidence into account in determining prior odds, it would be illogical to update one’s estimate of the probability of guilt in the light of the same evidence being presented in court.
+Having taken the likely existence of that evidence into account in determining prior odds (i.e. one’s degree of belief in guilt prior to hearing the evidence), it would be illogical to update one’s estimate of the probability of guilt in the light of the same evidence being presented in court.
 In other words, if the prior odds already take account of there being evidence against the accused, the same evidence cannot be used to establish posterior odds.